JiriZdrahala/FCOV_release/README.md

 2nd derivatives of transition dipole/quadrupole moments can be included in the calculation, although they need to be calculated numerically from 1st derivatives so far.
 In the TD approach, for a molecule with 93 vibrational modes, 2^16 time grid points, on 8 CPU threads the runtime of the calculation of the cross-correlation function is:\
 **1st derivatives**: 1 minute\
-**2nd derivatives**: 5 minutes, 38 seconds (not including the calculation of the derivatives themselves)
+**2nd derivatives**: 5 minutes, 38 seconds (not including the calculation of the derivatives themselves)\
+\
+In the .docx files there lies the derivation of the time-dependent approach.
+It is methodology heavy and unpolished, but after reading it (and with the help of LLM) you should be able to replicate or expand the TD approach.
+If you see any errors/oversights, please message me or post an issue.

 ## Installation
 Go to your favourite programs folder and call the script "compile.sh o".
 If you want debugging, compile with "compile.sh og"